 Rendered lard that's used for cooking, as a grease, is called strutto.

 Trichinosis, you wonder?
 It's virtually unknown in Italy.
-The salt and the aging process, I've been told, takes care of the parasites.
+The salt and the aging process, we've been told, takes care of the parasites.
 In terms of times, you should age your meats, except for sausage, for at least 40 days, and with many, for example, prosciutto, the seasoning times will be much longer.
 People commonly age their prosciutto for up to a year, either hanging them up in a cool well-ventilated place or under hardwood ash.

 WHAT WILL YOU NEED TO MAKE COLD CUTS AT HOME?